Identifying vital nodes through augmented random walks on higher-order networks: Experiments and Results

 Empirical approaches to ranking nodes generally excel at identifying top nodes, yet lack sufficient resolution for the remaining nodes.
 As a consequence, a considerable number of nodes end up with identical or very similar scores, which makes it challenging to tell them apart.
 Notwithstanding, these non-top nodes, particularly the middle nodes, exert significant influence due to their wide distribution within networks, despite not being as crucial as the top ones.
 A higher resolution ranking method would facilitate distinguishing each node in the network according to its importance, rather than solely identifying the top nodes.
 In light of the disparities between the distributions of various metrics observed in Fig. \ref{fig: visualization}, we endeavor to quantitatively assess the resolution level of the distribution of HoRW and attain a higher resolution by adjusting $s$.
 Specifically, the tuning parameter $s$ enables multiscale node ranking in accordance with the strength of higher-order effects.
 However, owing to the heterogeneity of network structures, $s$ corresponding to optimal resolution differs for each network.
 Thus, identifying the optimal tuning parameter $s$ for each network is essential to achieve a higher resolution for HoRW.

 In an ideal scenario, each node in the network would be distinguishable by its importance score, requiring that node importance scores decrease uniformly after being ordered from largest to smallest.
-We thus select $y=-x+1$ as the optimal importance distribution, that is, the benchmark distribution, where greater proximity to this function signifies increased distinguishability among nodes.
-Besides, we leverage Kullback-Leibler (KL) Divergence \cite{van2014renyi} to quantify the proximity of different metrics to the benchmark, defined as follows:
+We thus select $y=-x+1$ as the optimal importance sequence, that is, the benchmark sequence, where greater proximity to this function signifies increased distinguishability among nodes.
+Besides, we leverage cosine similarity \cite{tan2016introduction} to quantify the proximity of different metrics to the benchmark, defined as follows:

-To ascertain the optimal $s$ for HoRW, we compute the KL divergence between the importance distributions and the benchmark $y=-x+1$ with $s$ ranging from $0$ to $1$ in the step of $0.01$, and the optimal tuning parameter is found to be $s=0.2$ for the Grid network (the selection process is described in supporting information).
+To ascertain the optimal $s$ for HoRW, we compute the cosine similarity between the importance sequence and the benchmark $y=-x+1$ with $s$ ranging from $0$ to $1$ in the step of $0.01$, and the optimal tuning parameter is found to be $s=0.57$ for the Grid network (the selection process is described in Section 2 of Supplementary Information).

 To streamline the evaluation process, we partition the ranking into three discrete categories: top, middle, and bottom nodes.
 Specifically, we compute the slope for the top 50, middle 50, and bottom 50 nodes (1\% of the Grid network's size), respectively.
-A slope proximity to $-1$ signifies that it is closer to the baseline distribution $y=-x+1$, indicating a higher resolution.
-We then present the top, middle, and bottom resolutions of each method in 3-dimension space, with the x, y, and z axes representing the slope from the top, middle, and bottom perspectives, as shown in Fig. \ref{fig:3D} \textbf{b}.
-Moreover, each method is also visualized into a color-filled triangle for clarity (see Fig. \ref{fig:3D} \textbf{c}), where the dotted triangles are the benchmark.
-Additionally, Table \ref{tab3} quantitatively compares our HoRW method with other methods from the top, middle and bottom perspectives.
+A slope proximity to $-1$ signifies that it is closer to the baseline sequence $y=-x+1$, indicating a higher resolution.
+We then present the top, middle, and bottom resolutions of each method in 3-dimension space, with the x, y, and z axes representing the slope from the bottom, middle, and top perspectives, as shown in Fig. \ref{fig:3D}, where the dotted triangles are the benchmark (optimal results).
+Additionally, Table S8 in SI quantitatively compares \del{our} HoRW \del{method} with other methods from these three perspectives.

 \unskip